 Key Differences between ESB, EAI and SOA

 An ESB's primary function is to provide the connections between communicating applications - acting much like a router to control the data.
 It is commonly used in enterprise application integration (EAI) or service-oriented architecture (SOA) principles.
-The interaction and communication between components are across the bus, which has a similar function to the physical computer bus to handle data transfer or message exchange between services, without writing any actual code.
+The interaction and communication between components are across the bus, which has a similar function as a physical computer bus to handle data transfer or message exchange between services without writing any actual code.

 ESB as an infrastructure software service-oriented model works as a managed message system that provides routing, data transformation, translation upon a client's request and event-interpretation.
 It is often needed to transform messages into a format that the application can interpret.
 ESB is also used to change data content or execute services via a rule engine.

-By now, one should be able to differentiate the three concepts: ESB, EAI and SOA.
+By now, you should be able to differentiate the three concepts: EAI, SOA and ESB.

-In deciding which one to implement, ESB presents a low cost as it is often used by those with limited IT resources.
-And even though some consider EAI to be a thing in the past now with SOA, there are packaged EAI solutions that would be appropriate for large scale integrations.
-SOA, even with ESB and EAI that will go on to coexist, offers the flexibility to adapt to changing requirements and technologies.
+In deciding which one to implement, you should consider the pros and cons of each option.
+For instance, ESB offers a low cost as it is often used by those with limited IT resources.
+And even though some consider EAI to be a thing of the past, with SOA there are now packaged EAI solutions that might be appropriate for large scale integrations.
+SOA, on the other hand, offers better flexibility to adapt to changing requirements and technologies.